-NOTE: The English and German version of this jointly developed engineering standard is equivalent.
+NOTE: The English version of this jointly developed engineering standard is the official document.
+The German version of this jointly developed engineering standard is the official translation of this document.
+The official German translation can be found on DocMaster website.
 For all other translations, no guarantee can be made as to the accuracy of the technical information.